Page Reviewed / Updated - May 04, 2020

 The exact services afforded to Hi-Tech Program participants are determined by their individual needs.
 These might include:

 Vermont's Division of Disability and Aging Services, Department of Disabilities, Aging & Independent Living is responsible for the administration of this program.
 They offer several ways to contact them to learn more and / or to begin the application process.
-One can call (802)-241-0294, visit their webpage, or complete an online form.
+One can call (802)-241-0294, visit their webpage for additional contact information, or complete an online form.